sympy/sympy/doc/src/modules/solvers/solveset.rst

   other by solving `y = 2`.

 What is this domain argument about?
 -----------------------------------

+..
+You first need to explain the input API, maybe you should restructure the
+.. question so that it expects us to answer this question.

+..
+Also explain "why" we added the domain argument

  Solveset is designed to be independent of the assumptions on the variable being solved for and instead, uses the `domain` argument to